Criminal Restraint, (2C:13-2)

 In any prosecution under subsection b., it is an affirmative defense that the person held was a child less than 18 years old and the actor was a relative or legal guardian of such child and his sole purpose was to assume control of such child.

 With offices in New Brunswick, Toms River, Eatontown & Princeton, my team of tough, smart criminal defense attorneys are easy to reach from anywhere in New Jersey.
-We can represent you in any court in New Jersey, so call us today.
+If you are facing charges of criminal restraint in any court in New Jersey, call our team of tough, smart lawyers today.
+Our initial retainer may be as low as $1,500.
+Our consultations are free so call us anytime, any day to discuss your case.